XXIV Old Buildings - Leading Commercial / Chancery Barristers

 • Lawlor & Ors v Medivet Group Ltd & Anr –Instructed for the many Claimant vets in their partnership dispute with Medivet, one of the largest veterinary services providers in the country.
 The matter settled shortly before a 3 weeks trial in 2021.

-• Bugden v Grosvenor Partners LLP & Anr– Hugh successfully acted for the Defendants in this claim for an account and raising extensive allegations of wrongdoing, the action being dismissed after trial.
+• Bugden v Grosvenor Partners LLP & Anr – Acting for the Defendants in this claim for an account and raising extensive allegations of wrongdoing, the action being dismissed after trial.

-• Instructed to advise the trustee in bankruptcy of two former partners of an 1890 Act Partnership on the existence and priority of certain debts following a PVA and IVA of one of the partners.
+• Advising the trustee in bankruptcy of two former partners of an 1890 Act Partnership on the existence and priority of certain debts following a PVA and IVA of one of the partners.

 • Successfully appearing for members of various LLPs in a complicated application seeking permission to act following the giving of disqualification undertakings.